molinajuan/molinajuan/README.md

 ### Hola, soy Juan 👋
+- 🔭 I’m currently working as a front-end at "Tree Intelligence"
+- 🌱 I’m currently learning a lot of stuff
+- 👯 I’m looking to collaborate on tech projects

 <!--
 **molinajuan/molinajuan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a *gaming* website
+- 🔭 I’m currently working as a front-end at "Tree Intelligence"
-- 🌱 I’m currently learning **ReactJs**
+- 🌱 I’m currently learning a lot of stuff
-- 👯 I’m looking to collaborate on building websites
+- 👯 I’m looking to collaborate on tech projects
 <!--
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...